vault-thirteen/Simple-File-Server/ReadMe.md

 * It is possible to configure a list of default files for a directory.
 When a directory is requested, the server searches the list for a default file and returns the first existing file found.
 To disable this feature, the list of default files should be empty.
-To request a folder, the file path should end with a slash symbol.
+To request a folder, the requested path should end with a slash symbol.